LeFalko/detect_CS/README.md

 Check our [article](https://journals.physiology.org/doi/full/10.1152/jn.00754.2019?rfr_dat=cr_pub++0pubmed&url_ver=Z39.88-2003&rfr_id=ori%3Arid%3Acrossref.org)
 for detail.

-The fifth cells trains your network and needs no interactions other that running it.

-**3: Downloading weights**
+### 5: Train your network

+By running this cell, you can train your network.
+It can take a while depending on the size of your data.

+### 6: Downloading weights

-After your network is done with training, you can simply download the weights and select your preferred folder to save them in.
+After your network is done with training, you can run this cell to download the weights and select your preferred folder to save them in.
 This is the last step in your browser.
 You can return to the GUI after completing it.

 <div style="text-align: right">